uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_ML_method.rst

 #.
 Use the automated script `check_new_ml_method.py <https://github.com/uio-bmi/immuneML/blob/master/scripts/check_new_ml_method.py>`_ to test
    the newly added ML method.
 This script will throw errors or warnings if the MLMethod class implementation is incorrect.

-   Note: this script will try running the new classifier with a random :code:`EncodedData` object, which may not be compatible with every new MLMethod.
+   - Note: this script will try running the new classifier with a random :code:`EncodedData` object (a matrix of random numbers), which may not be compatible with your particular MLMethod.
      You may overwrite the function :code:`get_example_encoded_data()` to supply a custom EncodedData object which meets the requirements of your MLMethod.

    Example command to test the :code:`SillyClassifier`:

    .. code:: bash

-      python3 ./scripts/check_new_ml_method.py -e ./immuneML/ml_methods/classifiers/SillyClassifier.py
+      python3 ./scripts/check_new_ml_method.py -m ./immuneML/ml_methods/classifiers/SillyClassifier.py

 #.
-Finish the ML method by adding :ref:`class documentation <Class documentation standards>` and :ref:`unit tests<Adding a unit test for the new ML method>`.
+Finish the ML method by adding :ref:`class documentation <MLMethod class documentation standards>` and :ref:`unit tests<Adding a unit test for the new ML method>`.

 #.
 Optional: If you want to use immuneML directly to test run your ML method, the YAML example below may be used.
    This example analysis encodes a random dataset using k-mer encoding, trains and compares the performance of two silly